El Salvador travel guide

 Should you have any questions on security or local travel; you can call the local tourist police on +503 2511 8300 or 2511 8303 or visit the POLITUR website.

 You can use your UK Driving Licence to drive in El Salvador for visits of under three months.
 However, an International Driving Permit is recommended.

 Driving standards are variable and you should expect the unexpected.
+Lane discipline is poor.
 Car insurance is essential.
 If you are involved in an accident, contact the national police or the fire brigade by dialling 911.
-If you are involved in an accident you should normally wait for the police to arrive.
+If you are involved in an accident, you should normally wait for the police to arrive.

 Take particular care when travelling to/from the border with Guatemala.
 There have been reports of violent attacks on vehicles, particularly on the Guatemalan side of the border.
 Vehicles with El Salvador number plates are often targeted.
 It’s better to cross borders in the morning, giving you time to reach your destination before dark.
 Borders sometimes close in the early evening.
 Private bus companies are considered safer than public buses for crossing borders.